Malwarebytes Privacy VPN

 |Number of devices||1||3||5|

 |Monthly cost- VPN only||$3.33||$3.33||$4.99|

 |Annual cost- VPN and antivirus||$59.99||$59.99||$99.99|

 Price-wise, Malwarebytes comes in pretty low, especially if you buy the VPN on its own.
 However, we wish the company offered term lengths for less than a year, even with its 60-day money-back guarantee.

 On a lighter note, we tried out this VPN for free on our Mac and Windows computers for a week.
 This is a pretty typical trial length for VPNs with free trials.
 Note that the free trial is for the Privacy package, meaning VPN-only, but it’ll still cover the same number of devices, five.
 The best part is that they didn’t skimp on features; rather, the free trial VPN will be exactly the same as the paid Privacy VPN.

-FYI: Although the Malwarebytes VPN currently only works on Mac and Windows devices, the company claims that iOS and Android apps are in the works.
+FYI: Although the Malwarebytes VPN currently only works on Mac, iOS and Windows devices, the company claims that Android apps are in the works.